tytoman/winope/README.md

 # winope

-A command-line tool for resizing and moving windows.
+A CLI tool for resizing and moving windows.

 ## Usage